Cognigy/Documentation/docs/_includes/release-notes/upcoming-feature-removals-4.79.md

-!!! danger "Cognigy Journeys removed from Cognigy.AI"
-    - The Cognigy Journeys feature is removed from the Cognigy.AI UI and API.

 !!! warning "Upcoming Feature Removals"
     - The Chatbase analytics integration will be removed in version 4.80.
 The Chatbase platform has not been supported since 2021.